object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

    from cmath import sin as csin, cos as ccos

 Renaming on import is a double-edged sword.
 You must always take care that renaming does not add to confusion.
-As a somewhat extreme example example, should you ever type the following code, you should expect the wrath of your users to be without bounds:
+As a somewhat extreme example, should you ever type the following code, you should expect the wrath of your users to be without bounds: